menu

 Real Estate Prices & Overview

-The average rental price in East Harlem is currently $2,908, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 53.1% of New York neighborhoods.
+The average rental price in East Harlem is currently $3,500, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 66.9% of the neighborhoods in New York.

 East Harlem is a densely urban neighborhood (based on population density) located in New York, New York.

 East Harlem real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the East Harlem neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics